szeged/csibe/README.md

 If you would like to embed CSiBE measurement routines to your own build or measurement framework you should first checkout out 'bin/create_sample_project' script.
 This will help you through to create your own measurement.
 To create a measurement project that uses a cross-compiler check out the 'bin/create_sample_cross_compile_project' script.

+If you would like to test different compilers or cores than the given, create a <myCompiler>-<myCore>.cmake file and add it to the toolchain directory.
+You may look up the existing .cmake files to get an idea, how it works.

+Use it with ./csibe.py --toolchain <myCompiler>-<myCore>.

+If you would like to add another project, add a <myProject> directory to gen/ and src/.
+In gen/<myProject>, put a CMakeList.txt file.
+Look up the existing ones for inspiration.
+Put the .c/.cpp files into src/<myProject>.

+Use it by updating the CMakeLists.txt in the root directory.
+Just add the line "list (APPEND SUBPROJECTS <myProject>)" at the appropriate position.

 ## Links

 More info about the project can be found at http://www.csibe.org